noahgift/functions-from-zero2/README.md

 ## Step One for New Project

-Use a production mindsight from Day One
+Use a production mindset from Day One

 ## Step Functions